Greg-R/T41EEE/README.md

 These use USB-C connectors.
 You will need to get an adapter for the Teensy if you use these USB-C devices.
 It was my preference to go with USB-C.  Others will work.

-Update:  I was successful running FT8 without the port expander.
+**Update:  I was successful running FT8 without the port expander.**

+The same USB cable used for programming is working with FT8 as well.

 To connect the codec, you will need 3.5mm audio cables.
 I used Cables with straight connectors on one end and a right angle on the other.
 The codec headphone output connects to the T41